hostjane/hostjane.github.io/about.markdown

 Services are paid Work tasks that stay within HostJane’s acceptable use policy (AUP) where the Seller is selling their Skill to a Buyer.

-We welcome Sellers who are able to take the risks and costs of doing useful tasks for people on time.
+<span class="green">We welcome Sellers who are able to take the risks and costs of doing useful tasks for people on time.</span>

 The terms of each Service sold on HostJane must be written down in the Seller's Listing or Custom Offer prior to being purchased by the Buyer.
 The Seller is promising they can do the Work task on time and 100% fulfill the delivery through HostJane’s order system which comprises a workspace of boards, lists and cards with chat.